organicmaps/organicmaps/README.md

 **Simple and Polished**: essential easy to use features that just work.

-**Save Your Battery**: Efficiently uses the battery during your travels, doesn’t drain your battery like other navigation apps.
+**Saves Your Battery and Space**: Doesn’t drain your battery like other navigation apps.
+Compact maps save precious space on your phone.

 **Free and Built by the Community**: People like you helped build the app by adding places to [OpenStreetMap](https://www.openstreetmap.org), testing and giving feedback on features and contributing their development skills and money.